-Since 2001, this facility has been operating under a State Consent Order to expand the capacity of the existing plant in order to accommodate additional wet weather flows from CSOs; this plant is in compliance with the Order dates.
+Since 2001, this facility has been operating under a state consent order to expand the capacity of the existing plant in order to accommodate additional wet weather flows from CSOs; this plant is in compliance with the Order dates.
 The milestone for substantial construction completion is between 2006 and 2008.
-The preparation of a comprehensive strategic plan which is addressing the major plant upgrade is now 85% complete.
+The major plant upgrade is now 100% complete.

-Presently out to bid, expansion of this existing 40 MGD plant will be needed to accommodate wet weather flows due to the elimination of CSOs discharging to the Rahway River.
-The estimated \$137 million project will include new headworks, new aerated grit chambers, a new primary settling tank, two new final clarifiers, filtration, UV disinfection and effluent pumping.
-Influent and effluent piping modifications, as well as site facility construction, are planned.
-Not included in this plant-wide upgrade is the rehabilitation of the digester building facade.
-Completed during 2008, the facade work was estimated to cost \$364,000.
+The final cost for this project was \$137 million and included new headworks, new aerated grit chambers, a new primary settling tank, two new final clarifiers, filtration, UV disinfection, and effluent pumping.
+Influent and effluent piping modifications, as well as site facility construction were also completed under this project.
+This major plant upgrade was completed in February 2009.